jakewilliami/FaceDetection.jl/README.md

 ## Note

-Though I have hopes for this repository to be publically available in the future, it is not at publishing level yet.
+Though I have hopes for this repository to be a registered package in the future, it is not at publishing level yet.
 See examples for how to use this repo.

 ## Introduction